Allotropes of phosphorus: Violet or Hittorf's phosphorus

-Monoclinic phosphorus, or violet phosphorus, is also known as Hittorf's metallic phosphorus.
+Monoclinic phosphorus, violet phosphorus, or Hittorf's metallic phosphorus is a crystalline form of the amorphous red phosphorus.
 In 1865, Johann Wilhelm Hittorf heated red phosphorus in a sealed tube at 530 °C. The upper part of the tube was kept at 444 °C. Brilliant opaque monoclinic, or rhombohedral, crystals sublimed as a result.
 Violet phosphorus can also be prepared by dissolving white phosphorus in molten lead in a sealed tube at 500 °C for 18 hours.
 Upon slow cooling, Hittorf's allotrope crystallises out.
 The crystals can be revealed by dissolving the lead in dilute nitric acid followed by boiling in concentrated hydrochloric acid.
 In addition, a fibrous form exists with similar phosphorus cages.
 The lattice structure of violet phosphorus was presented by Thurn and Krebs in 1969.
 Imaginary frequencies, indicating the irrationalities or instabilities of the structure, were obtained for the reported violet structure from 1969.
 The single crystal of violet phosphorus was also produced.
-The lattice structure of violet phosphorus has been obtained by single‐crystal x‐ray diffraction to be monoclinic with space group of P2/n (13) (a = 9.210, b = 9.128, c = 21.893 Å, β = 97.776°, CSD-1935087).
+The lattice structure of violet phosphorus has been obtained by single-crystal x-ray diffraction to be monoclinic with space group of P2/n (13) (a = 9.210, b = 9.128, c = 21.893 Å, β = 97.776°, CSD-1935087).
 The optical band gap of the violet phosphorus was measured by diffuse reflectance spectroscopy to be around 1.7 eV.
 The thermal decomposition temperature was 52 °C higher than its black phosphorus counterpart.
 The violet phosphorene was easily obtained from both mechanical and solution exfoliation.

 Reactions of violet phosphorus

-It does not ignite in air until heated to 300 °C and is insoluble in all solvents.
+Violet phosphorus does not ignite in air until heated to 300 °C and is insoluble in all solvents.
 It is not attacked by alkali and only slowly reacts with halogens.
 It can be oxidised by nitric acid to phosphoric acid.
+Violet phosphorus ignites upon impact in air.

 If it is heated in an atmosphere of inert gas, for example nitrogen or carbon dioxide, it sublimes and the vapour condenses as white phosphorus.
 If it is heated in a vacuum and the vapour condensed rapidly, violet phosphorus is obtained.
 It would appear that violet phosphorus is a polymer of high relative molecular mass, which on heating breaks down into P2 molecules.
 On cooling, these would normally dimerize to give P4 molecules (i.e. white phosphorus) but, in a vacuum, they link up again to form the polymeric violet allotrope.